happycube/cxadc-linux3/README.md

 Press <kbd>Ctrl</kbd>+<kbd>C</kbd> to copy then <kbd>Ctrl</kbd>+<kbd>P</kbd> to past the command use <kbd><</kbd>+<kbd>></kbd> to move edit position on the command line to edit the name or command and <kbd>Enter</kbd> to run the command.

-`cat` is the defualt due to user issues with `dd`
+`cat` is the default due to user issues with `dd`

-To use the PV argument that enables datarate/runtime readout, modify the command command with `|pv >`
+To use the PV argument that enables data rate/runtime readout, modify the command command with `|pv >`

 It will look like this when in use: